-- 2.03" monochromatic user interface. - Visual LEDs to identify drive status. - Controls the drive and easily switch between local and remote operations. - · Multilingual display which contributes to show parameters, selections, and status more clearly. - Parameter display supports alphanumeric, special characters, integers, floating points, choice lists, and commands to configure application data. - Parameter settings of the drive can be copied to other drives for easy commissioning. - Installation on a cabinet door using a mounting kit option.
+- 2.03" monochromatic user interface. - Visual LEDs to identify drive status. - Control of the drive and easy switch between local and remote operations. - Multilingual display which shows parameters, selections, and status more clearly. - Parameter display supports alphanumeric, special characters, integers, floating points, choice lists, and commands to configure application data. - Parameter settings of the drive can be copied to other drives for easy commissioning. - Installation on a cabinet door using a mounting kit option.